Nursing (NUR)

 This course provides the basis for clinical scholarship development.
 Students will explore the concept of practice-based knowledge and the process of translation of research into practice.

-NUR 720 Family NP Across Lifespan (4 credits)
+NUR 720 Family NP Across Lifespan I (4 credits)

-This diagnosis and management course introduces the student to strategies for health promotion, disease prevention, assessment and management of selected episodic and chronic diseases commonly encountered in the primary care setting.
+This diagnosis and management course introduces the student to strategies for health promotion, disease prevention, assessment and management of selected episodic and chronic health conditions commonly encountered in the primary care setting.
+Students who register for NUR 720 must also register for NUR 721 Practicum I. For example, if you register for NUR 720 you must, at the same time, register for a section of NUR 721.

 NUR 721 Family NP Practicum I (3-4 credits)